Addiction Treatment

 What Makes Alcohol Addiction a Mental Disorder?

 Mental disorders – also known as mental illnesses – are conditions that affect thinking, feeling, mood, and behavior.[7]
-They can be occasional (acute) or long-lasting (chronic), affecting your ability to interact with others or function daily.
+They can be occasional (acute) or long-lasting (chronic) and may affect your ability to interact with others or function on a daily basis.

-Many factors contribute to mental health disorders, including biological factors like chemical imbalances in the brain.
+There are many factors that contribute to mental health disorders, including biological factors like chemical imbalances in the brain.
 Alcohol addiction may also be rooted in changes in the brain, as well as other causes.

 For decades – centuries, even – alcohol use was viewed as a social, moral, or criminal problem, with derogatory terms like “drunk” or “alcoholic” only fueling the stigma.
 In reality, it’s a problem with the function of the brain, like any other disease and its associated organ.
 Behavioral problems are associated with alcohol addiction, including possible criminal acts, but it’s still about the brain and not morality or willpower.